vbogretsov/py-amqprpc/README.md

     codec = await amqprpc.server_codec(protocol, "testrpc", amqprpc.Json)
     codec.register(Server())
     # Now server is regisered and can accept requests to the method `mul`.
-    # Codec should be closes before function exits.
+    # Codec should be closed before function exits.
 ```

 **NOTE:** this example uses the library [aioamqp](https://github.com/Polyconseil/aioamqp)